dr-guangtou/daily_astroph/astroph-1711.md

 ## Nov 27:

 #### [The Orbit and Origin of the Ultra-faint Dwarf Galaxy Segue~1](https://arxiv.org/abs/1711.09097)
+    * proper motion measurement for the ultra-faint dwarf spheroidal galaxy Segue 1
+    * Segue 1 is rather tightly bound to the Milky Way.

 #### [Discovery of a thin stellar stream in the SLAMS survey](https://arxiv.org/abs/1711.09103)